-Officer accused in black man’s death involved in 3 shootings
+Officer accused in black man’s death opened fire on 2 people

-A white Minneapolis police officer accused of killing a black suspect by kneeling on his neck is a 19-year veteran of the force with a service record that includes three shooting incidents, one of them fatal, and nearly 20 complaints.
+A white Minneapolis police officer accused of killing a black suspect by kneeling on his neck opened fire on two people during his 19-year career and had nearly 20 complaints and two letters of reprimand filed against him.

-Derek Chauvin became the focus of angry street protests and a federal investigation after he was seen in cellphone video kneeling on the neck of 46-year-old George Floyd for almost eight minutes Monday night during his arrest on a suspicion of passing a counterfeit bill charge.
-Floyd, who was heard complaining that he couldn’t breathe, was pronounced dead later that night.
+Derek Chauvin, 44, became the focus of angry street protests and a federal investigation after he was seen in cellphone video kneeling on the neck of 46-year-old George Floyd for almost eight minutes Monday night during his arrest on a suspicion of passing a counterfeit bill.
+Floyd, who was heard saying he couldn’t breathe, was pronounced dead later that night.

-A much different side of the 44-year-old officer was portrayed in a 2018 newspaper profile of his wife, Kellie, a Laotian refugee who was seeking to become the first Hmong Mrs. Minnesota.
-She told the St. Paul Pioneer Press that they met when he dropped off a suspect at a Minneapolis hospital where she worked.
+Chauvin, whose driveway was splattered with red paint and the graffiti “murderer,” has not spoken publicly since Floyd’s death and his attorney did not respond to calls seeking comment.
+He and the other three officers involved in Floyd’s arrest were fired Tuesday.

 Minneapolis City Council records show that Chauvin moonlighted as a bouncer at a downtown Latin nightclub.
 He was among a group of six officers who opened fire on a stabbing suspect in 2006 after a chase that ended when the suspect pointed a sawed-off shotgun at them.
 The suspect, Wayne Reyes, was hit multiple times and died.
 A grand jury decided the use of force was justified.